Colombia

 When I first hit the road back in 2017 Colombia was firmly on my countries to avoid list.
 But as I was working in a Guatemalan hostel for several months every traveler who came into the hostel who had been traveling north when asked what their favorite country was answered the same thing, Colombia.
 So when an opportunity came up that took me to Bogota I jumped at the chance.

 That said, Colombia does still have its issues and because of this, you do need to take your safety seriously and do your research.
-I traveled there alone and felt very safe, but I was well informed and didn’t take any risks.
-I’ve written safety guides to help you and I do keep them updated with all of the latest information.
+I did my trip to Colombia alone and felt very safe, but I was well-informed and didn’t take any risks.

-If 2020 taught us anything, it’s that us travelers should be prepared for anything.
+If 2020 taught us anything, it’s that you need to be prepared for anything!

 Colombia is a country in South America.
 It has borders with Venezuela, Brazil, Peru, and Ecuador.

-The capital of Colombia is Bogotá.
+The capital of Columbia South America is Bogotá.

 Although Bogota is most peoples starting or ending point, by far the most popular city is Medellin.
 Most travelers spend a few nights in Bogota and the rest of their time exploring the rest of the country.